 Airtable is an innovative tool for maintaining data in a no-code tech stack.
 Airtable datastore can act as a single source of truth, whereas Webflow CMS datastore only displays the data you want your users to view.
 As a result, Airtable serves as a superset of the data in Webflow CMS.
 Recently, Byteline unveiled a fantastic feature to sync Airtable data to Webflow CMS automatically.
 It offers an agile workflow in which you can push the Airtable changes directly to Webflow.
 All you need to do is update the Airtable records, and Byteline will sync it to Webflow CMS.

-This sync uses “Airtable trigger” that invokes a Byteline flow whenever the data changes in Airtable.
+This Airtable sync uses “Airtable trigger” that invokes a Byteline flow whenever the data changes in Airtable.
 You can use this trigger on any Byteline flow to execute your custom logic, but we specifically explore Airtable to Webflow sync in this blog.

 In this blog, we have uncovered a few easy steps to help you update data and publish it to Webflow CMS using Byteline’s Airtable trigger.
 This works by using Airtable integrations and Webflow integrations through their APIs.

 We have divided this article into two sections to convey an easy understanding, as illustrated below: